Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: WeatherBench 2.0: Signature Kernel Score in Practice

-In figure \ref{fig:scorecard1}, the domain for ACC and MSE are the 60 future lead times, while signature kernel scoring rule (SIGK) is displayed against path length between 2 and 59.
-Despite this difference, there is general agreement across metrics over model performance at difference times.
+In Figure \ref{fig:scorecard1}, the domain for anomaly cross correlation (ACC) and MSE is the 60 future lead times, while the signature kernel scoring rule (SIGK) is displayed against path length between 2 and 59.
+Despite this difference, there is general agreement across metrics over model performance at different times.
 However, some notable behavioural differences are detected.
-The signature kernel distance measure has generally sharper discrimination for positive Fuxi performance, seen clearly in the Southern Hemisphere evaluation.
-The signature kernel also changes model performance evaluations in certain areas, unanticpated by the standard metrics.
-Northern and Southern Hemisphere 10 meter wind speed improves for FUXI performance for longer path lengths with signature kernel evaluation, differing from worse performance at later time leads for ACC and MSE.
+The signature kernel distance measure has generally sharper discrimination for positive FuXi performance, seen clearly in the Southern Hemisphere evaluation.
+The signature kernel also changes model performance evaluations in certain areas, unanticipated by the standard metrics.
+Northern and Southern Hemisphere 10 meter wind speed improves for FuXi performance for longer path lengths with signature kernel evaluation, differing from worse performance at later time leads for ACC and MSE.
 This implies model predictions have resulted in more appropriate path behaviours, despite specific values being worse.

-In Figure \ref{fig:scorecard2}, the domain for CRPS and ENS MSE are the 30 future lead times, while SIGK is displayed against path length between 2 and 29.
+In Figure \ref{fig:scorecard2}, the domain for continuous ranked probability score (CRPS) and ensemble (ENS) MSE is the 30 future lead times, while SIGK is displayed against path length between 2 and 29.
 In this scorecard, Neural GCM demonstrates superior performance across nearly all metrics and times, compared to the IFS ensemble baseline.
 The signature kernel score once again appears sharper, but has a notable shift to stronger predictions for later path lengths, as opposed to initial lead times, as seen clearly in Southern Hemisphere variables.
 Notably, the same model performance changes seen in geopotential in the Northern Hemisphere by CRPS and ENS MSE are also observed by the signature kernel.
-However, geopotential 850 in the Northern Hemisphere does not see a reversal in model performance by the signature kernel.
+However, geopotential at 850 hPA in the Northern Hemisphere does not see a reversal in model performance by the signature kernel.
 This is due to the path length versus lead time comparison, where the change is small enough on the path length scale to not cause a complete reversal.

-These behaviours reflect both the unique way the signature kernel score picks up on the structure of the data compared to existing metrics along with the full path length evaluation approach.
+These behaviours reflect both the unique way the signature kernel score picks up on the structure of the data compared to existing metrics, along with the full path length evaluation approach.
+See Appendix \ref{discrimpower} for an additional comparative simulation.
 These differences may support the use of the signature kernel in model evaluation alongside a standard lead time metric.